Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Model of Eco-Driving Incentive Mechanism

 \begin{define} The eco-driving profile $a^* = (a_1^*,\dots, a_n^*)$ is a \emph{Nash equilibrium} of the induced EDG $(\ell_1,\dots,\ell_n)$ if for a given $\theta\in\Theta$ and $u\in U$,

-where $\ell_i$ is the incentivized cost given in \eqref{eq:cost-i-inc}. $\lrcorner$ \end{define}
+where $\ell_i$ is the incentivized cost given in \eqref{eq:cost-i-inc}. \end{define}

-That is, at the Nash equilibrium, no driver can benefit from unilaterally deviating from their equilibrium eco-driving level $a_i^*$.
-Because of \cref{assume:convex-diff}, the existence of a Nash equilibrium is guaranteed by Debreu~\cite{debreu1952}, which is restated as follows.
+That is, at a Nash equilibrium, no driver can benefit from unilaterally deviating from their equilibrium eco-driving level $a_i^*$.
+Because of \cref{assume:convex-diff}, the existence of a Nash equilibrium is guaranteed by Debreu~\cite{debreu1952}, as restated below.

 \begin{lem} Let \cref{assume:convex-diff} hold.
-Then, the eco-driving game $(\ell_1,\dots,\ell_n)$ admits a Nash equilibrium. $\lrcorner$ \end{lem}
+Then, the eco-driving game $(\ell_1,\dots,\ell_n)$ admits a Nash equilibrium. \end{lem}

-Although \cref{lem:NE-exists} (see a proof in \cref{appendix:lem:NE-exists}) guarantees the existence of a Nash equilibrium, it may not be unique.
-The uniqueness of a Nash equilibrium is guaranteed by the so-called diagonally strict convexity condition by Rosen~\cite{rosen1965}, which can be interpreted as the monotonicity of the vector of gradients of the cost functions $\ell_i$ with respect to $a_i$, for every $i\in\mc N$.
-This condition is satisfied if the emission $x_i$ and travel time $y_i$ are strictly convex functions, e.g., \eqref{eq:em-fun} and \eqref{eq:tt-fun}.
+Although \cref{lem:NE-exists} guarantees the existence of a Nash equilibrium, it may not be unique.
+Its uniqueness is guaranteed by the so-called diagonally strict convexity condition by Rosen~\cite{rosen1965}, which can be interpreted as the monotonicity of the vector of gradients of the cost functions $\ell_i$ with respect to $a_i$, for every $i\in\mc N$.
+This condition is satisfied if the emission $x_i$ and travel time $y_i$ are strictly convex functions.

+Note that, in the absence of incentives, Nash equilibria typically do not yield system-level optimal outcomes.
+Mechanism design theory specifically addresses this gap under incomplete information.
+In our formulation of the incentive mechanism in \cref{sec:mech-known-types}, the TSO aims to achieve an optimal system-level outcome (i.e., minimum overall emissions) while inducing that outcome as a Nash equilibrium through incentives.